wwatson4506/mscFS/README.md

 # mscFS Library

-mscFS is version of SD for use with MSC and uses the new Teensy File System Abstracion class.
+mscFS is a version of SD for use with USB host storage devices and uses the new Teensy File System Abstracion class.

 This library is compatible with SD.
-It is ment for use with MSC, Sdfat and USBHost_t36.
-It parallels SD, Sdfat and uses FS.h.
+It is ment for use with Sdfat and USBHost_t36.
+It parallels SD and uses FS.h.
-FS.h was not modified.
+FS.h was not modified but SdFat-parallel had slight modifications to "SdFat.h" and "SdFatConfig.h".

 Three libraries must be cloned and installed in the TD1.54B5 libraries folder.